CodeDrillBrigade/Homunculus/README.md

-HERMES_URL= #The URL of a running instance of Hermes RESET_PASSWORD_TEMPLATE_ID= #The template ID of the Hermes template of the password reset email INVITE_TEMPLATE_ID= #The template ID of the Hermes template of the invitation email
+HERMES_URL= #The URL of a running instance of Hermes RESET_PASSWORD_TEMPLATE_ID= #The template ID of the Hermes template of the password reset email INVITE_TEMPLATE_ID= #The template ID of the Hermes template of the invitation email REPORT_TEMPLATE_ID= #The template ID of the Hermes template of the report email REPORT_TEMPLATE_ID= #The template ID of the Hermes template of the alert email
 ```

 -   Run it